Lisa D. Kenna

-Lisa S. Dougherty Kenna (born August 19, 1965) is an American diplomat who has served as Executive Secretary of the United States Department of State since January 2025.
-She had served as Principal Deputy Assistant Secretary for the Bureau of Intelligence and Research from September 11, 2023, to January 20, 2025.
-She had served as the United States Ambassador to Peru from March 2021 to September 2023.
+Lisa S. Dougherty Kenna (née Dougherty; born August 19, 1965) is an American diplomat who has served as Executive Secretary of the United States Department of State since January 2025.
+She served as Principal Deputy Assistant Secretary for the Bureau of Intelligence and Research from September 11, 2023, to January 20, 2025.
+She had served as the United States ambassador to Peru from March 2021 to September 2023.
 She served as Acting Secretary of State for only a day, as Senator Marco Rubio was confirmed by the Senate on the day of her appointment, and was later sworn in on January 21, 2025.

 Early life and education

 Kenna is the daughter of Air Force Colonel Andrew Joseph Dougherty and Marjorie Marie (Schrader) Dougherty.
 Kenna studied at Middlebury College and the University of Connecticut School of Law.
 She worked as an attorney in private practice before joining the Central Intelligence Agency.
 She spent nine years with the CIA and then joined the Foreign Service.